tasnim7ahmed/university-course-scheduling/README.md

 # Automated University Course Scheduling

 ## Project Description
-This project aims to automate the scheduling of university courses using PDDL (Planning Domain Definition Language) and temporal planners such as OPTIC and POP-F. It's designed for undergraduate students across different academic years.
+This project aims to automate the scheduling of university courses using PDDL (Planning Domain Definition Language) and temporal planners such as OPTIC [1] and POP-F [2].
+It's designed for undergraduate students across different academic years.
 The scheduling process considers various constraints, including instructor assignments, room availability, and course durations.

 ## Features
 - **Course Assignment**: Each year's students are required to take specific courses.